Winter Gardening SeriesEnvironmental education at NHS New Haven

 Are you or a loved one a gardener who gets cabin-fever in the wintertime?
 Each year we offer a series of organic vegetable gardening classes to help get you ready for gardening season.
 The instructor is Advanced Certified Master Gardener Rachel Ziesk.
 You can register for the courses individually, but you get a discount if you sign up for all six at once.
 The 2020 series is set to begin on January 25th.

-We offer these winter gardening classes
+2020 winter gardening classes include:

 Soils and Composting